 Family and guests of the graduates will park in the lot at the entrance between the Center and Glassford Hill Road.
 Graduates can park in the lot behind the Center, which borders Florentine Road and Lake Valley Road.
 Handicapped parking is available.
 Guests are able to drop off their riders at the main doors and then park in the designated areas.

 Yes, there will be a recording of the commencement ceremony.
 It is available for purchase a couple of weeks after the event.
-To order copies, send your name, address, and $10 to Media Services, Embry-Riddle Aeronautical University, 3700 Willow Creek Road, Prescott, AZ 86301 or call 928-777-3816.
+To order copies, send your name, address, and $10 to Media Services, Embry-Riddle Aeronautical University, 3700 Willow Creek Road, Building 70A, Prescott, AZ 86301 or call 928-777-3816.
 If you missed the previous ceremony, you can view it online (go to the "On-Demand" tab, for best results, please use either Chrome or Firefox as your web browser).

 Yes, fresh flowers and leis will be available to buy at a flower station located on the Concourse, just inside the main entrance doors.
 Flower sales benefit the Prescott Campus Career Services Office.